john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ### Testing Strategy

 - Unit tests for components, coverage is over 80%, target is 100%.
-- Add more such as Integration and E2E tests
+- Add Integration test of Redux state management

 ### CI Strategy in Github Action